-What if I Can’t Pay My Bills This Month?
+What to Do if You Can’t Pay Your Bills

 Prioritize Your Bills

-Do you find yourself saying “I can’t pay my bills?”
-If so, prioritizing your bills will help.
-Look at everything you spend money on each month, and list those expenses in order of priority.
+Look at everything you spend money on each month and make a list of monthly bills in order of priority.

 This is not the time to lie to yourself.
-Create a realistic list of bills to pay each month so you know what to prioritize.
+Create a budget focusing on your most important bills first so that you know what to prioritize.

 As Dave Ramsey says, this is the time to cover your “four walls,” which are: